Certora/vscode-certora-prover/README.md

 | Certora: Clear Results | Clears the results list                           | On Results Tab |

 ## Troubleshooting

+### Freeze
+If the user experiences a frozen state (buttons don't work), the user needs to use hotkey 'cmd/ctrl + shift + p' and find the command 'Developer: Open Webview Developer Tools'.
+In the devtool window, press 'Console' and copy (or make a screenshot) of the logs.
+Next, press 'cmd/ctrl + shift + p' and find 'Developer: Reload Window command', which restarts the window.

 If you have any questions about the tool and how to set it up for your needs, see our FAQ: https://www.certora.com/#FAQ